Breast Cancer Diagnosis

 - The tumor is larger than 2 centimeters but not larger than 5 centimeters.
 Breast cancer has spread to axillary lymph nodes that are attached to each other or to other structures.
 Cancer may have spread to lymph nodes near the breastbone; or

 - The tumor is larger than 5 centimeters.
 Breast cancer has spread to axillary lymph nodes that may be attached to each other or to other structures.
-Cancer may have spread to lymph nodes near the breastbone.
+Cancer may have spread to lymph nodes behind the breastbone.

 Stage IIIB: The tumor may be any size and breast cancer: